nurzhamanka/penis-snake/README.md

-# penis-snake
+# pingas-snake
-a snake that is also a penis! sorry, i just had to
+a very simple **LÖVE2D** video game born out of boredom. control this pingas and eat pebbles to grow your balls.